Skip to content Skip to navigation

 Annually since 2005, Jasper Ridge staff and volunteers have repeated the process of surveying for stinkwort and removing it by hand or with weed wrenches.
 Re-invasions have occurred every year, making it clear that a few years of house-cleaning were not the answer.
 In 2007, we learned that a property near JRBP had an extensive stand of stinkwort.
 Its location suggested it would be a source of invasion into Jasper Ridge, and may have been the source of the invasion in 2005.
 In order to protect Jasper Ridge, we made a first-ever effort to help manage stinkwort on a neighboring property (2006-07 annual report, pg.
 5).
 Since then, the number of source populations has expanded greatly, and stinkwort’s invasion into JRBP appears to be coming from all directions.

 By surveying for stinkwort within JRBP multiple times per year, by asking docents to be on the lookout, and by hand-pulling or cutting every plant we find, we have succeeded in maintaining a near-zero status for stinkwort throughout 99 percent of Jasper Ridge.
 Our goal is to protect JRBP’s native plant diversity and ecosystems.
 We have found stinkwort invading many habitats, including a moist valley where a native species of milkweed has been observed for decades.
 Stinkwort also does very well in areas where the ground is bare or nearly bare, such as fire breaks and the edges of roads and trails.
+Seedlings typically emerge from fall through spring following precipitation events, but seedlings may also arise in the summer.
 Our protocol is to remove plants as thoroughly as possible before flowers form, limiting the next year’s stinkwort population to the number of seeds that disperse into JRBP.
 In some years, we have had to remove many thousands of plants, and in other years, the job has been much smaller.

 Milkweed pods and Dittrichia at JRBP